Denham Springs protest brings community together in peaceful march

 LIVINGSTON- Peaceful protesters gathered Tuesday evening in Denham Springs to march in honor of George Floyd, the man who recently died at the hands of Minneapolis law enforcement.

 The march began at 6 p.m. at the L.M.
 Lockhart Center, located at 320 Martin Luther King Drive.
-The march is expected to continue on Eugene Street, travel down Range Avenue to I-12, then return to the Lockhart Center.
+The march continued on Eugene Street, traveled down Range Avenue to I-12, then returned to the Lockhart Center.

 A police escort has accompanied the protesters throughout the rally, working together to keep everyone safe.